Graylog2/documentation/pages/installation/operating_system_packages.rst

 --------

 Please open an `issue in the Github repository for the operating system packages <https://github.com/Graylog2/fpm-recipes>`__ if you run into any packaging related issues.
-If this Documentation is confusing or left questions to you please open an `issue in the Github repository for the documentation <https://github.com/Graylog2/documentation/issues>`__.
+If you found this documentation confusing or have more questions, please open an `issue in the Github repository for the documentation <https://github.com/Graylog2/documentation/issues>`__.